-Much of the research conducted at the Milford Lab by the Ecosystems & Aquaculture Division has direct application to the shellfish industry, many of whom do not read peer-reviewed articles in scientific journals.
-Accordingly, we have sought ways to transfer knowledge and skills directly to the shellfish-aquaculture community and the community as a whole.
+Much of the research conducted at the Milford Laboratory by the Ecosystems & Aquaculture Division has direct application to the shellfish industry.
+Many in the shellfish aquaculture industry are too busy running their businesses to read our peer-reviewed articles in scientific journals.
+Accordingly, we have sought ways to transfer knowledge and skills directly to the shellfish aquaculture community and to engage the community as a whole about aquaculture science.

 Flatfish Biology Conference

 The Flatfish Biology Conference welcomes platform and poster presentations addressing any aspect of flatfish research (e.g., biology, ecology, aquaculture, stock assessment, physiology etc.) from all regions and international locales.
 Professional and student flatfish researchers are invited to participate.

 First held in 1986, the conference is convened by the Northeast Fisheries Science Center every 2-3 years, and facilitates information transfer among scientists and between research facilities.
 A steering committee comprising NEFSC and non-NEFSC scientists provide oversight.
 Conference proceedings are published as an online NEFSC Reference Document to ensure access to the agenda and abstracts and for historical documentation.
 The most recent Flatfish Biology Conference was held December 4th and 5th, 2018, in Westbrook, CT.